 You also need to consider the costs hiring an employee – including the wages, benefit packages, perks, training – and then weigh that against the benefits, such as revenue for the company or time savings.

 Even if your startup doesn’t require a lot of hands-on labor, you still may need someone to do your taxes, marketing, spreadsheets and any of the other tasks in your specific industry.
 Freelancers can be the perfect way to get small jobs completed, especially when you’re just getting started.
 While you may not need a full-time designer, you might still need design services a few times a month.
-Try services like Upwork or Fiverr for this type of assistance.
+Try services like Fiverr for this type of assistance.

 Determine Startup Costs